Chapter 12.60

 (4) Turn Lane Warrants.

-(a) Turn lanes (left and right) may be warranted at unsignalized intersections, and should be evaluated using appropriate left or right turn lane warrants utilizing standards adopted by the city or WSDOT depending on which facility is being analyzed.
+(a) Turn lanes (left and right) may be warranted at unsignalized intersections and should be evaluated using appropriate left or right turn lane warrants utilizing standards adopted by the city or WSDOT, depending on which facility is being analyzed.

 (b) At signalized intersections, a transportation impact analysis should be used to determine the need for left or right turn lanes and their required storage length.
 (Ord.
+3535 § 1, 2024; Ord.
 3060 § 1, 2008).

 12.60.070 Transportation impact analysis review process.

 (3) Peer Review.
-If the city does not agree with the TIA findings and recommendations, and the applicant does not accept the city’s findings and recommendations, the applicant may choose, at the applicant’s cost, to conduct a traffic engineer peer review of the TIA.
-Such peer review must be conducted by a traffic engineering consultant acceptable to the city, and the applicant shall pay all costs to complete the peer review.
+If the engineer does not agree with the TIA findings and recommendations, and the applicant does not accept the engineer’s findings and recommendations, the applicant may choose, at the applicant’s cost, to conduct a traffic engineer peer review of the TIA.
+Such peer review must be conducted by a traffic engineering consultant acceptable to the engineer, and the applicant shall pay all costs to complete the peer review.
 If the peer review supports the findings of the applicant’s TIA, the recommended mitigations will be included in the SEPA.
-If the peer review does not support the findings of the applicant’s TIA and supports the city’s findings or presents different findings, the recommended mitigation measures will be included in the SEPA and/or connection permit.
+If the peer review does not support the findings of the applicant’s TIA and supports the engineer’s findings or presents different findings, the recommended mitigation measures will be included in the SEPA and/or permit.
 If the applicant does not accept the mitigation measures, the applicant may appeal the mitigation measures in accordance with the provisions of Chapter 1.32 LMC.
 The SEPA determination will not be made until the appeal process has been completed.
-(Ord.
-3060 § 1, 2008).

 12.60.080 Severability.